 Are you looking for ways to expand your learning tool set?
 Do you need to find new efficiencies in the way you learn?
-If so, you’ll be interested in in Jane Hart’s annual Top 100 Tools for Learning Survey (closes September 19, 2014), where you can participate and see some of the latest results.
+If so, you’ll be interested in in Jane Hart’s annual Top 100 Tools for Learning Survey Results–the eighth year she has run the survey.

 The survey allows learning professionals to vote for the applications they find most useful.
 The results are always informative, providing an opportunity to discover new tools that support personal learning as well as those you might use for design and development.
 The survey defines a learning tool as, “…any software or online tool or service that you use either for your own personal or professional learning, for teaching or training, or for creating e-learning.”